 Nikon D700

 The Nikon D700 was the first consumer-oriented FX camera in Nikon’s lineup.
-It has next to none of Nikon’s modern features (video, touchscreen, dual card slots) but actually remains a good purchase for a certain segment of photographers.
+It has next to none of Nikon’s modern features (and can’t even shoot video at all) but actually remains a good purchase for a certain segment of photographers.

 Specifically, the D700 only shoots 12 megapixel photos, but it sports Nikon’s 51-point autofocus system and 8 FPS with Nikon’s battery grip (5 FPS without).
-Considering that it sells used for about $400, it’s a surprisingly good deal for sports and portrait photographers on a budget even today.
+Considering that it sells used for about $300, it’s a surprisingly good deal for sports and portrait photographers on a budget even in 2023.

 Nikon D800/D800e